What are client loyalty surveys for insurance agents | Insurance blog | ClientCircle

 It depends on your industry.
 Internet providers, for example, average near the bottom with a score of 0.

-Within the insurance industry, the direct carriers (Geico, Progressive, etc.) are averaging an NPS around 30.
+Within the insurance industry, the direct carriers (Geico, Progressive, etc.) are averaging a loyalty score of around 30.

 Independent insurance agents tend to have a closer relationship with their clients, better service and implement more consistent communication strategies.

-The average NPS for independent insurance agents is closer to 60-75, which indicates very high client loyalty.
+The average loyalty score for independent insurance agents is closer to 60-75, which indicates very high client loyalty.
 Some agencies score above 75, which is indicative of even better client loyalty.

 Let's find out